Sheds

 1. Can you build a shed for $1,000?

-Yes, but it will likely be under 160 square feet, you’ll need to handle all of the labor yourself, and you’ll likely need to use basic construction materials like asphalt roofing shingles and T1-11 siding.
+Yes, but it will likely be under 160 square feet, you’ll need to handle all of the labor yourself, and you’ll likely need to use basic construction materials.

 2. Is it cheaper to build your own shed or buy one?